juanlajara/EmployeeTracker/README.md

 - Next run `node employeeTracker.js` to start the application.

-- **NPM Packages**:
+- **NPM Packages**

   - Used the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.

   - Used [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package to interact with the user via the command-line.

   - Used [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.
 There is a built-in version of `console.table`, but the NPM package formats the data a little better for our purposes.

 ## 📽️ The following animation demonstrates the application's functionality: